geddy/model/README.md

 #### How to install adapters

-Some adapters require you to install a 3rd party module from npm.
+Some adapters require you to install a 3rd party module from NPM.
 Below is a list of the adapters that require an install and how to install it.
 The `--save` flag is optional on all of these but will put it in your `package.json` file for you: